AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    checkpoint files that are used for runtime diagnostics.

-   The name of the checkpoint directory is passed in as an argument. provides the  interfaces for these routines.
+   The name of the checkpoint directory is passed in as an argument. provides the C interfaces for these routines.

 -  ,